 - How many payments it will take to pay off the entire balance with minimum payments

-- How different rates will affect the total costs
+- How different rates would affect the total costs

 Credit cards can play an important role in our lives.
-They can provide emergency funds for a major car accident or another critical situation and allow you to recover quickly in a time of need.
-If you have to use credit, pay your bill in full each month.
-If you have to rely on making smaller payments try to pay at least $10 over the minimum payment and only charge items that you can truly afford.
-This can save you thousands of dollars in interest charges.
+They can provide emergency funds after a car accident or another critical situation and can allow you to recover quickly in a time of need.
+If you have to use credit, pay your bill in full each month if you can.
+If you have to rely on making smaller payments, try to pay at least $10 over the minimum payment, and only charge items that you can truly afford.
+Those measures alone can save you thousands of dollars in interest charges.